esketit-git/esketitOS/README.md

   - many coins, one interface... a cryptocurrency operating system.

 this release is not yet functional, it has no rpc node support programmed.
-Support for Bitcoin is being programmed.
+Support for Bitcoin and Cardano is being programmed.

 EsketitOS uses its own custom HTTP server and its own QT Window Container that loads the local files or web files.